Honey Don't!: Plot

+Honey is approached by the old man—her and Heidi's estranged father, who wants to reconnect.
+He tells Honey about seeing Corinne at the bus stop.
+Honey drives around town looking for her, fearing that she is in danger of following Mia's path.

+After sex with Reverend Drew, Chère reiterates the French are not happy and shoots him.
+Honey has just driven up to the church when she hears the gunshot, but finds the door locked.
+She wants Marty to search the church, but he is skeptical that it was gunfire she heard.
+Hoping that MG can help, Honey discovers that she booked off work and is not answering her phone, so calls on her at home.

+After an awkward conversation, Honey notices a teacup bearing Corinne's green lipstick.
+Corinne is captive in the basement and MG intends to kill her, as she did Mia.
+Honey is stabbed by MG but disarms her with the boiling kettle and shoots her before passing out.

+Honey awakens in an ambulance with Corinne and Heidi, who was given MG's address by Spider.
+Marty believes that in addition to Mia, MG murdered at least two sex workers and her own father.
+He compliments Honey on her marksmanship and asks her out, to which she replies, as always, "I like girls."

+Noticing each other at a stoplight, Honey and Chère flirt.

 Production

 In January 2024, it was announced that Margaret Qualley, Aubrey Plaza, and Chris Evans were set to star in the film.
-The screenplay was written by married couple Ethan Coen and Tricia Cooke, as the second in a "lesbian B-movie trilogy", following 2024's Drive-Away Dolls, which also starred Qualley and was also a lesbian-themed caper film, and coming before a planned third film Go Beavers.
+The screenplay was written by married couple Ethan Coen and Tricia Cooke, as the second in a "lesbian B-movie trilogy", following 2024's Drive-Away Dolls, which also starred Qualley and was also a lesbian-themed caper film, and coming before a planned third film titled Go Beavers.
 The duo characterized the film as a dark comedy similar in tone to earlier Coen brothers works, such as Raising Arizona, but with sexual content the brothers did not typically include in their collaborations.
 The release of this trilogy is the outcome of 20 years of writing by Coen and Cooke.
 It was produced by Focus Features and Working Title Films.

 In April 2024, Charlie Day, Billy Eichner, Gabby Beans, Talia Ryder, Lera Abova, Jacnier, Kristen Connolly, Lena Hall, Don Swayze, Josh Pafchek, Kale Browne, Alexander Carstoiu, and Christian Antidormi joined the cast.

 Principal photography began in Albuquerque, New Mexico on March 25, 2024 and wrapped on May 23.